Kalamurina Wildlife Sanctuary is currently only open to pre-organised tours. Please contact Outback Spirit directly for tour dates.

 Spanning over 140 kilometres from east to west, Kalamurina features vast, spectacular dunefields, a network of freshwater and saline lakes, riparian and floodplain habitats and small gibber plains.
 It provides refuge for a diversity of desert wildlife including the Crest-tailed Mulgara (Ampurta), the Dusky Hopping Mouse, and the Eyrean Grasswren.

-Kalamurina Wildlife Sanctuary is currently only open to pre-booked tours.
+Kalamurina Wildlife Sanctuary can be visited through pre-organised tours.
 Please contact Outback Spirit directly for tour dates.

 Kalamurina Wildlife Sanctuary can be visited on an Outback Spirit tour between April and October.
 You can find more information at www.outbackspirittours.com.au.